What is the “Butterfly” in hockey?

 Remaining upright and not sagging/sitting in the butterfly

-And probably the most common issue or question with the butterfly is normally equipment.
-Why isn’t your goalie’s leg pads flaring out?
-Equipment is a topic I try to let others handle.
-But for this post, let’s briefly dive into a couple potential problems.
+And probably the most common issue or question with the butterfly is the equipment.
+Why aren’t your goalie’s leg pads flaring out?
+A topic for another Knowledge post, but for now, let’s briefly dive into a couple of potential problems.

-• Second is equipment where the straps are too tight especially around the tops of your goalie’s legs near the knees.
+• Second, the equipment: the straps are too tight, especially around the tops of the goalie’s legs near the knees.
 Keep these loose enough for rotation.

 Great video with further explanation.
 However, their #5 rule is incorrect, do not drop down forward, but straight down into the butterfly.

-The above video is a great demonstration, but also brings up another good point about any save selection.
-The movement to the ice especially for a butterfly should be driving the knees straight down to the ice, NOT sliding forward or backwards.
-Laterally is acceptable if that’s the movement you need to make to adjust the angle.
+The video above is a great demonstration, but it also raises another important point about any save selection.
+The movement to the ice, especially for a butterfly, should be driving the knees straight down to the ice, NOT sliding forward or backward.
+Lateral movement is acceptable if that’s the adjustment you need to make.
 Notice it was “drive” the knees.
 Not flop down.
 Watch to make sure your goalie isn’t flopping to the ice each time.
 It should be a controlled movement.

 • Upper body and hands ready for saves